hobru/Single-Sign-On-with-Power-Platform-and-SAP/StepByStep.md

 So next we need to go back to the previously [registered app](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) (in our case hbr-sbs-power-to-apim) and under *API Permissions* select *Add a permission* and *APIs my organization uses*.
 Then search for the name of the Enterprise App, e.g. *HBR - SAP NetWeaver - SBS - PM4* and select *Add permissions* with the *user_impersonation* selected.
 ![Add Permissions for Enterprise App](images/sbs/AddPermissions.jpg)

-As a final step we need to click on *Grant admin consent for xxx*
+As a final step we need to click on *Grant admin consent for ...*
 ![Grant admin consent](images/sbs/GrantAdminConsent-1.jpg)

 ### Successfully test the ObO flow